North River Shad, c. 1910

 By Susan Finch

 We must begin with brunch, and in order to fit three brunches into forty-eight hours, we will congregate Friday morning.
 After all, brunch is the most important meal of the day.
-We can eat French Toast and French fries, and getting tipsy or “emotional,” (i.e. Lydia has too many feelings after bottomless mimosas) is not frowned upon.
+We can eat French toast and French fries, and getting tipsy or emotional (i.e., Lydia has too many feelings after bottomless mimosas) will not be frowned upon.
 Not every restaurant serves brunch on Friday, so we must select carefully, find a place that has an all-day breakfast menu, and really, why shouldn’t a restaurant serve breakfast food all day.
 It’s not so hard to whip up a couple of poached eggs, is it?
-We will reserve the table at 10:30; the proper time to eat brunch is 11, but we already know that some of our bachelorettes will be late—particularly Tara, the bride’s sister, she’s a musician and runs on her own schedule, and of course, Felicia.
+We will reserve the table for 10:30; the proper time to eat brunch is 11, but we already know that some of our bachelorettes will be late—particularly Tara, the bride’s sister.
+She’s a musician and runs on her own schedule, and of course, Felicia.
 She hasn’t been able to get anywhere on time since the new baby.

 Read More